Struggling With Compost? What Your Compost Pile Needs to Work Properly

 Composted soil is incredibly compacted when it has finished.
 However, it can take up quite a lot of room during the decomposition process.

-You can slightly remedy this by breaking any big pieces down into smaller pieces.
+You can slightly remedy this by breaking any large pieces into smaller ones.
 However, you will still need a bin large enough to handle the amount of waste you add to your compost pile.

 If you do not have an actual compost bin, an unused 33-gallon trash can is a great option.
 Yes, you will be introducing “trash” to your compost pile.
 However, a bin that has been used before may contain bacteria harmful to your compost pile.